abtion/guidelines/behaviour_and_protocol/feedback.md

 The SBI model is a method for giving constructive feedback.
 It stands for Situation, Behavior, and Impact.
 #### When to use
 When you want to give feedback after an event or situation.
-Don't wait too long to give feedback.
+Don't wait too long.
 Feedback is best given as soon as possible after the event or situation.
 A rule of thumb is to give feedback within 24 hours of the event or situation, and at least within a week.
 #### How to use
 1. Describe the situation (S).
   - Set the scene on when and where the situation took place.
 E.g., "At the meeting this Wednesday when you hosted standup".